Health Vibes - Turn Home Spaces into Healing Places. Design healing atmospheres

 Colors & Lighting

 Daytime lighting should be bright but warm, with as much natural light as possible.
 If you're short on windows, consider a skylight or enlarging 1 or 2 windows.
-Use warm bulbs for a softer white light.
+Use warm white, not cool white bulbs for a softer light.
 Add a couple short rows of lights on either side of a fireplace or central focal point for a dramatic flair at night.

 Health Vibes - The living room can be a healing space with warm, inviting colors